k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="400pxl">

-<p>Resumes a previous Batch process by reprocessing all failed or unhandled entities, if the Batch process has not been completed.
+<p>If the Batch process has not been completed, resumes a previous Batch process by reprocessing all failed or unhandled entities.
 Otherwise, it retries the failed entities only.

-If the batch process is completed before the retry command, Fabric gets the list of instances from the source DB.
-If the batch process is completed before the retry command, Fabric gets the list of failed entities from batchprocess_entities_errors Cassandra table.
+   If the batch process is completed before the Retry command, Fabric gets the list of instances from the source DB.

+   If the batch process is completed before the Retry command, Fabric gets the list of failed entities from batchprocess_entities_errors Cassandra table.
 </p>
 </td>
 <td valign="top" width="300pxl">